ctp-eos/ctp-sci/CTP: Completion of the Unified Field Theory.md

 For over a century, physicists have pursued the elusive Unified Field Theory (UFT)—a singular framework capable of reconciling the four fundamental forces of nature.

 From Einstein to modern string theorists, the dream has remained unfulfilled.
 This article proposes that the underlying failure lies in the fundamental assumptions of modern physics: the exclusion of non-physical energies.
 The *CTP Energy Cycle™*, developed within the field of CTP Energy Science, offers a radical departure from conventional theory.
 It introduces two essential, non-physical components—C-energy and T-energy—as critical to the formation of matter and the dynamics of all forces.
-This relational model, rather than a purely mathematical one, forms the architecture of the *CTP Unity Field*, providing a unified explanation for physical phenomena, anomaly science, and consciousness.
-It ultimately resolves what traditional physics has failed to: a true *Unified Field Theory*.
+This relational model, rather than a purely mathematical one, forms the architecture of the *CTP Unity Field*, providing a unified explanation for physical phenomena, anomaly science, and consciousness. **CTP Model** resolves what traditional physics has failed to: a true *Unified Field Theory*.

 ---